3.9.1Upgrading an Existing Installation

 1. `export CDR_UPGRADE_MODE=true`

-Set the environment variable CDR_UPGRADE_MODE to true on the active servers in the cluster and restart these servers.
-When a server is running in UPGRADE MODE, all scheduled tasks are paused, consuming from broker channels (e.g. JMS Queues or Kafka topics) is paused, and changes to the configuration are not permitted in the Web Admin Console.
+Starting with version 2024.02.R0X (any release from 2024.02 onwards), you can now set the environment variable CDR_UPGRADE_MODE to true on the active servers in the cluster and restart these servers.
+When a server is running in CDR_UPGRADE_MODE, all scheduled tasks are paused, consuming from broker channels (e.g. JMS Queues or Kafka topics) is paused, and changes to the configuration are not permitted in the Web Admin Console.
+Ignore this step if you are running an earlier release of Smile CDR.

 1. Upgrade One Offline Server